 Compliant and recordable by default.
 Opt-in disclosure, recording retention policy configurable per region, PII redaction in transcripts, SOC 2-friendly logging.

-We build on the mature voice stack: Vapi, Retell, or ElevenLabs Conversational AI for the voice/telephony layer, Twilio / Telnyx / LiveKit for PSTN.
-The agent on top is ours — the orchestration, tool use, CRM writeback, evals.
+We integrate Vapi or Retell as the voice/telephony layer (Twilio or Telnyx for PSTN).
+The agent on top is built with one of the four supported SDKs — usually the Claude Agent SDK or Vercel AI SDK — and owns orchestration, tool use, CRM writeback, and the eval suite.
 You can swap the voice vendor later without rebuilding the agent.

 Sales teams running outbound at scale where humans can’t keep up.
 Support lines where tier-1 resolves 60% of calls before they need a person.
 Clinics, service businesses, and e-commerce ops where appointment and order logistics absorb most call volume.